Thomas Merton: Eastern religions

 Merton was first exposed to and became interested in Eastern religions when he read Aldous Huxley's Ends and Means in 1937, the year before his conversion to Catholicism.
 Throughout his life, he studied Buddhism, Confucianism, Taoism, Hinduism, Sikhism, Jainism, and Sufism in addition to his academic and monastic studies.

 While Merton was not interested in what these traditions had to offer as doctrines and institutions, he was interested in what each said of the depth of human experience.
-He believed that for the most part, Christianity had forsaken its mystical tradition in favor of Cartesian emphasis on "the reification of concepts, idolization of the reflexive consciousness, flight from being into verbalism, mathematics, and rationalization."
+He believed that for the most part, Christianity had forsaken its mystical tradition in favor of Cartesian emphasis on "the reification of concepts, idolization of the reflexive consciousness, flight from being into verbalism, mathematics, and rationalization".

 Of all of the Eastern traditions, Merton wrote most about Zen.
 Having studied the Desert Fathers and other Christian mystics, he found parallels between the language of Christian mystics and Zen philosophy.

 In 1959, Merton began a dialogue with D. T. Suzuki which was published nearly ten years later in Merton's Zen and the Birds of Appetite as "Wisdom in Emptiness".
-Merton wrote then that "any attempt to handle Zen in theological language is bound to miss the point," calling his final statements "an example of how not to approach Zen."
+Merton wrote then that "any attempt to handle Zen in theological language is bound to miss the point", calling his final statements "an example of how not to approach Zen".
 Merton struggled to reconcile the Western and Christian impulse to catalog and put into words with the ideas of Christian apophatic theology and the unspeakable nature of the Zen experience.
-Zhong Fushi mentions having met Merton, who allegedly said to him “Zen, is a way of perceiving the substantial reality of all things—their goodness, their beauty, and their oneness (ichinyo).
-Zhong interpreted this as Merton aligning Zen Buddhism with an enlightenment of the Aristotelean-Thomistic transcendentals common to everything that has or is or will exist.
+Zhong Fushi mentions having met Merton, who allegedly said to him, "Zen, is a way of perceiving the substantial reality of all things—their goodness, their beauty, and their oneness (ichinyo)."
+Zhong interpreted this as Merton aligning Zen Buddhism with an enlightenment of the Aristotelian-Thomistic transcendentals common to everything that has or is or will exist.

 In keeping with his idea that non-Christian faiths had much to offer Christianity in experience and perspective and little or nothing in terms of doctrine, Merton distinguished between Zen Buddhism, an expression of history and culture, and Zen.
 By Zen, Merton meant something not bound by culture, religion or belief.
 Merton was influenced by Aelred Graham's book Zen Catholicism of 1963.

-American Indian spirituality
+Native American spirituality

-Merton also explored American Indian spirituality.
-He wrote a series of articles on American Indian history and spirituality for The Catholic Worker, The Center Magazine, Theoria to Theory, and Unicorn Journal.
-He explored themes such as American Indian fasting and missionary work.
+Merton also explored Native American spirituality.
+He wrote a series of articles on Native American history and spirituality for The Catholic Worker, The Center Magazine, Theoria to Theory, and Unicorn Journal.
+He explored themes such as Native American fasting and missionary work.